 The site was cleared and construction of the drains, roads and new houses began in March 2014.

 The new Co-Op shop was also constructed adjacent to the Middlewood Way viaduct and opened in October 2014.
 This new shop proved to be a huge success with much increased turnover compared to the old shop at Albert Road.
+However, the heavy use has destroyed the car park in only four years, and it has been completely reconstructed in September 2018.

 The estate is due to be completed by the end of 2017.